Finding Her Light

 Acting On Set

 Her film credits include “Amy” in the indie movie, Glory Boy Days, which premiered at the 2008 Slamdance Film Festival & the 2008 SF Asian American Film Festival.
 Nicole then stretched her action adventure abilities as "Esther" in the Sci-Fi web series Eve: Beauty & the Blade.
 EVE: Beauty and the Blade was an 'Official Selection' for the Action on Film International Film Festival in Pasadena, California.
 In 2009, she starred as "Grace" in the dramatic short film REVE, which premiered in Spain at the Marbella International Film Festival.
 She was cast as a resident doctor in the award winning independent film, Fruitvale Station, produced by Forest Whitaker, directed by Ryan Coogler and featuring actors Michael B. Jordan and Octavia Spencer.
 She was cast as the lead in the short independent film, Love Flare, produced by Killer Films and Stony Brook University.
-Currently filming in New York City, Nicole plays a lead character named Khae on the international comedic industrial sitcom, Make It Big, which will be released overseas in 2016.
+Currently filming in New York City, Nicole plays the lead character named Khae on the international comedic industrial sitcom, Wall Street English, which will be released overseas in 2017.
+She is currently traveling all over the world meeting her Khae super fans!

 Pulling No Punches